open-telemetry/opentelemetry-specification/specification/metrics/api.md

 instrument callbacks.
 The resulting behavior when a callback observes multiple values for identical instrument and attributes is explicitly not specified.

+Where idiomatic, a secondary callback API MAY be provided that enables the use of multiple asynchronous instruments from individual callbacks.
+When registering callbacks associated with multiple instruments, the API MUST make the association between instruments and callbacks explicit.
+See the [Multiple-instrument callbacks](#multiple-instrument-callbacks) section below.

 ### Counter